-To change the background, press the Windows key or select the Windows Start button and select Settings > Personalization > Lock screen.
+To change the background, tap the Windows Start button and tap Settings > Personalization > Lock screen.
 From here you can:

 - · Select a background image for the lock screen

-- Turn the Slideshow on or off
+- · Turn the Slideshow on or off

 - · Select lock screen apps.

 How do I set up the lock screen slideshow?